top of page

 Selmer Truvoice Echo 200 Erase Waveform.jpg

-New Mullard ECF82 fitted.
-Back to normal.
 The tuning cap C11 is fine and the coil tunes slightly either way, so it looks as though 35/36kHz is the where it wants to be.
 It does seem a bit low, but without finding another unit to test there's no way of knowing.
-[EDIT: See notes below].
-The Contact Us page is working now by the way, so if anybody wants to join in feel free.

 Tape Heads:

-These are the head properties as measured.
 The resistance is at DC and the inductance at 1kHz.
 The two coils in each head are wired in series to give the total values shown below.

-RECORD: 334R 490mH (BSR ???)
+• RECORD: 334R 490mH (across both coils in series) (BSR ???)

-PLAYBACK: 950R 1650mH (BSR MNI 55 ?)
+• PLAYBACK: 950R 1650mH (across both coils in series) (BSR MNI 55 ?)

 It's very difficult to know what a sixty year old, budget echo unit sounded like when it was new, but the Echo 200 (or Small Echo) survived as blood and custard, crocodile and blue/grey versions, so someone must have liked it.
 This one was a bit of a head scratcher.
 Was the disappointing performance down to a hidden fault, old age or poor design?
-It seems, surprisingly, that most of it was down to the design:
+It seems, surprisingly, that some of it was down to the design:

 a) There's way too much drive from V1A into the grid of V3A.
 The signal (monitored at the replay heads) is distorted with as little as 55mV rms into the Instrument input and 30mV into the Mic.
 That's what you get for being tight and not fitting a gain control.
 Replay distortion improves a lot if R10 is changed from 220K to 1M2.

-b) The bias trap is just a low pass filter, not a notch tuned to the oscillator frequency, so there's a lot of bias leakage through it.
+b) The bias trap is just a low pass filter, not a notch tuned to the oscillator frequency, and there's a lot of bias leakage through it.
 Changing C18 to 100pF (which also rolls off the replay top end slightly) seemed to help.
 The rest of the HF pickup is probably in the wiring.

 2. Selmer Truvoice Echo 300 MkI